 “The 2025 CMN Roadshow has been a remarkable success, providing a platform for FE marketing professionals to exchange ideas, gain invaluable insights, and forge meaningful connections.
 We are delighted to see such strong participation from colleges across the UK.
 We’re already planning the 2026 events!”

-Emma Wilde, Executive Director of CMN
+Emma Wilde, Executive Director of CMNThe Power of Partnerships

 The success of the Roadshow wouldn’t have been possible without the collaboration of 16 businesses that supported the events as speakers and exhibitors.
 These companies brought forward new ideas, tools, and solutions specifically designed to help FE colleges thrive in today’s ever-changing landscape.
 Their contributions played a significant role in creating an event experience that was both educational and practical.